-Autistic Pride Picnic 2023
+Autistic Pride Picnic 2024

-What: The fourth Edinburgh Autistic Pride Picnic.
+What: The fifth Edinburgh Autistic Pride Picnic.

 Why: To celebrate autistic identity and the autistic community.